-The Reflux Band is a wearable device that has been designed to reduce night-time symptoms associated with laryngopharyngeal reflux (LPR), such as constant cough, throat clearing and postnasal drip.
+The Reflux Band is a wearable device that has been designed to reduce night-time symptoms associated with laryngopharyngeal reflux (LPR), such as constant cough, throat clearing, postnasal drip, night-time regurgitation, throat burn and difficulty swallowing.

 The device is worn round the neck while you sleep and works by applying slight pressure to the cricoid cartilage area to increase internal pressure on the upper oesophageal sphincter.